A delicious twist on the traditional Indian snack, these 4-Ingredient Nutella and Coconut Samosas make an impressive but easy dessert!

 - Arrange the samosas on a baking sheet covered with parchment paper and spray with a little oil.

-- Bake samosas for 15 mins or until golden and crisp, turning them half-way through cooking time.
+- Bake the samosas for 15 mins or until golden and crisp, turning them half-way through cooking time.

 - Serve the samosas dusted with confectioner sugar, drizzled or dipped in melted chocolate.
 Enjoy!